The Adventures of Super Diaper Baby

 The Adventures of Super Diaper Baby is a 2002 children's graphic novel by American author Dav Pilkey, credited on the cover as in-universe authors George Beard and Harold Hutchins.
 The book is a spin-off of Pilkey's Captain Underpants series.
 It follows a baby named Billy who gains superpowers shortly after birth.
 Billy teams up with a super-powered dog, Diaper Dog, to fight Diaper Dog's former master, a sentient piece of feces named Deputy Dangerous.

 Plot

 Introduction

-Fourth-graders George Beard and Harold Hutchins skate over ketchup packets in the school gym until their mean-spirited principal, Mr. Krupp, catches them and makes them write a 100-page essay on good citizenship.
-The boys instead create a comic book about a superhero called "Super Diaper Baby", to Mr. Krupp's surprise.
+Fourth-graders George Beard and Harold Hutchins are caught skating over ketchup packets in the school gym by their mean-spirited principal, Mr. Krupp.
+Krupp has them write a 100-page essay on "good citizenship," and specifically banning them from creating a Captain Underpants comic instead.
+The boys find a loophole and instead create a comic book about a different superhero called "Super Diaper Baby", to Krupp's surprise.